Last Updated: 03/06/2014*

 “It doesn’t even have to be a round missile,” Redstone Missile Integration Facility plant manager Angel Crespo said.
 “The capability is there.”

-The first SM-6 is set to leave the new plant in February 2013.
-The first SM-3s will be delivered later in 2013.
+The first SM-6 left the new plant in February 2013, and the first SM-3s were delivered in June 2013.

 * The content on this page is classified as historical content.
 See this important information regarding such content.